 5. Shareholder friendliness

 I have a strong bias toward managers who invest in the funds they run, because few other things can tell you as much about whether their interests are aligned with yours.
-Candid and forthcoming shareholder letters also get my attention, as do fund shops that eschew soft-dollar arrangements.
-Expense ratios that fall as assets under management rise are another winning attribute, and though it's true that several of the implicated firms have made strides, they still need to prove over time that they've changed their ways.
+Candid and forthcoming shareholder letters also get my attention, as do fund shops that eschew "soft-dollar" arrangements.
+Expense ratios that fall as assets under management rise are another winning attribute, and though it's true that several of the scandal-implicated firms have made strides, they still need to prove over time that they've changed their ways.

 So, there you have it: the main principles I follow while zeroing in on the funds I recommend in the pages of Champion Funds.
 If they sound sensible to you, give the newsletter a try (free) for 30 days, and if in the unlikely event you feel that you can't benefit from it, just cancel without paying a thing.
 You can't get a lower fee than that.